Migration Narratives in Chicago Media

 Of those cases where differences in coverage were detected, three story elements differed between the cities by less than 10%: crime, quotes from immigrants, and economics.
 The remaining four story elements had larger differences.
 Immigrants’ country of origin was mentioned 11% more often and reasons for migration was mentioned 13% more often in the Toronto media compared to the Chicago media.
 Immigrants advocating for immigrants appeared 19% more often in Chicago than in Toronto.
 The largest difference between coverage of story elements that we detected was 27%, with 55% of Chicago articles describing Chicago as a welcoming city and only 28% of Toronto articles describing Toronto as a welcoming city.
 We discuss the cases where the coverage differed in more detail below.

-screenshot 2023 09 18 at 1.07.03 pm
+Screenshot 2023 09 18 at 1.07.03 PM

 Story Elements Mentioned More Often in Chicago than in Toronto